Associate Degree Program

 The Program Graduate Competencies listed below identify the major learning goals related to your specific program of study and identify the knowledge and skills you will have when you graduate to be successful in your chosen field.

-- Assemble, install, service, and repair direct digital controls (DDC), communications, and interfaces for building electrical and mechanical systems.
+- Assemble, install, service, and repair direct digital controls (DDC) for building electrical and mechanical systems.

-- Program operational sequences for building equipment and systems, and integrate components to ensure reliable performance and compliance with building codes.
+- Integrate and commission building systems and components to ensure reliable performance and compliance with building codes.

 Core Curriculum Competencies